friemen/examine/README.md

 the expression `(messages validation-results)` creates a map {path -> seq-of-texts}.

-The `defvalidator` macro combines those functions to define a 1-arg function that returns a map with human readable texts.
+The `examine.macros/defvalidator` macro combines those functions to define a 1-arg function that returns a map with human readable texts.